 Gypsy families often own many gypsy type horses but only a few possess the potential to reproduce the quality of horse that is sought for breeding purposes.
 The Gypsy Cob must possess a certain look and meet a clear conformation standard, ensuring that we may reproduce the same quality horse that the ancient Romany Gypsy dreamed of.

 The sheer beauty of the Gypsy Cob will captivate young and old alike.
 The long hair on the legs and their effortless floating motion gives them a mystical fairytale appearance as they move across the meadow.

 Gypsies range in size from 13 to 15 hands.
 They are sturdy with heavy bone, flat knees and short backs.
 They come in a variety of colors: bay/white, red/white, dapple, blue and tri-colored.
-The most common are black/white and occasionally you will find a solid, however, all colors are prized!
+The most common are black/white, brown/white and occasionally you will find a solid, however, all colors are prized!
+Piebald and skewbald horses are most abundant because the Romany breeders discovered that this coloring is related to the horses kind and sweet temperament.
 Gypsy Cobs have an abundance of mane and feather.
 Feather (long hair on the legs) should begin at the knee and cover the hooves.
 Manes and tails are long, thick and flowing.

 The Gypsy Cob have so many wonderful qualities.
 Their beauty is immediately noticed, but time spent with the Gypsy Cob and their warm, gregarious nature is a true blessing!
 So many people have commented about the way my Gypsies greet me at the gate and walk shoulder to shoulder with me across the pasture to the barn morning and evening.
 Years of selective breeding has developed a personality that is likely the most docile and gentile in the world.
 They are extremely social and eager to participate in your activities and will do so with beauty and style!